-Everyone has memories of unforgettable scenery in their hearts: the breathtaking sights of a travel destination, the views of your childhood hometown, and unique images of mountains, rivers, and seas that stay with you as long as you live.
+Everyone carries memories of unforgettable scenery: the breathtaking sights of a travel destination, the familiar views of a childhood hometown, and the lasting images of mountains, rivers, and seas that stay with you for life.

-For me, the vivid sight of the Trade Wind Zone is one of those.
+For me, the vivid sight of the Trade Wind Zone is one of them.

-A ball of light, half-submerged in the tropical sea, blinding you if you look at it directly.
-A mass of intense orange glow, like a tightly packed flame.
+A ball of light, half-submerged in the tropical sea, blinds you if you look directly at it—a mass of intense orange glow.

-The huge bowl of the sky, as if placed upside down over the sea, is tinted with the sunset colors from the horizon to overhead.
-The clouds scattered across the sky are already black, cotton-wool shadows.
+The vast bowl of sky, as if turned upside down over the ocean, is tinted with the sunset colors from the horizon to overhead.
+The scattered clouds have already turned black, like cotton-wool shadows.

-As soon as the sun dips below the horizon, nearly two minutes after sunset begins, a blue-violet curtain starts to rise into the sky behind me.
-The landscape soon turns a deep indigo, and the stars begin to shine overhead.
+As soon as the sun dips below the horizon—nearly two minutes after sunset begins—a blue-violet curtain rises from the horizon behind me.
+The landscape soon deepens into indigo, and stars begin to shine overhead.

-These massive changes in light and color, projected onto the vast sky canvas, make me almost hold my breath.
+These massive changes in light and color, as if cast by a projector onto the sky's vast canvas, make me almost hold my breath.
 I stare at it until my neck hurts, just like I did in elementary school.

-Half a month after leaving San Francisco, Aomi is now in tropical waters, having sailed about 2,000 km south across the Pacific.
+Half a month after departing San Francisco, Aomi is now in tropical waters, having sailed about 2,000 kilometers south across the Pacific.

-The trade winds blow day and night with constant strength and direction over the brilliant sea of eternal summer.
-The following wind fills the sails under a clear sky and a shining sun.
-The blue sky looks like a child's drawing, dotted with torn, cotton-like cumulus clouds.
+The trade winds blow day and night with steady strength and direction over the brilliant sea of eternal summer.
+Under a clear sky and blazing sun, the following wind fills the sails.
+The blue sky resembles a child's drawing, dotted with torn, cotton-like cumulus clouds.

-The wind blows at force three on the Beaufort scale, and the waves are only a few tens of centimeters high.
+The wind blows at force three on the Beaufort scale, and the waves rise only a few tens of centimeters.
 Aomi sails swiftly, accompanied by the refreshing sound of water rushing along her hull.
-The warm wind brushing against my bare skin is unbearably pleasant, so pleasant that I can't help but scream.
+The warm wind brushing my bare skin is unbearably pleasant—so pleasant I almost scream.
 I have never known such a gentle and happy sea.

 There is nothing on the water around me: no islands, no ships, no birds.
-Only the trade winds blow constantly, without a break.
-When did this wind start blowing, and when will it stop?
-Maybe it will blow forever.
+Only the trade winds, blowing without pause.

-For tens of thousands of years, the trade winds must have been blowing across the seas just as they are now.
-Perhaps nothing has changed, not even the burning sun overhead or the cumulus clouds on the horizon.
+For tens of thousands of years, the trade winds must have swept across these seas just as they do now.
+Perhaps nothing has changed—not even the burning sun overhead or the cumulus clouds on the horizon.
 The fact that humans have built civilizations and fought many wars throughout history has nothing to do with the view in front of me.

 Perhaps nothing has changed here.